lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 source that can toggle the same GPIO listed from the file descriptor.

 One issue I have found to be true and which needs work is:

-1. LibGPIOd on the am335x, in this case the BBB, leaves the pin unavailable after the file closes.
+1. LibGPIOd on the am335x, in this case the BBB, leaves the pin unavailable after the file closes due to floating.

+This is the case in some images and not the case in other images.

+The current IoT image seems to work with LibGPIOd-dev without floating the pin found at /sys/class/leds/relay*.

 .. code-block::